 Blog / 2021: The Decade of Revenue Operations

 2021: The Decade of Revenue OperationsFebruary 11, 2021

 How will revenue operations impact organizations in 2021 and going forward?
 What can leaders do to future-proof their strategies?

 Sean Lane, Director of Operations at Drift and Noah Marks, Vice President of Revenue Operations at Udemy recently joined us for a special roundtable where we looked at what the next decade has in store for revenue operations.
 Here’s what we discussed:

 The term “revenue operations” became popular in an explosive sort of way.
 As with most quick-moving things, we haven’t exactly had the time to stop and ask, “what exactly is this thing?”
 Some argue that RevOps has actually existed under different names and different functions for some time.
 Most notably, in finance-oriented roles that sought to optimize the organization’s functions.

 Our revenue operations leaders provided their input on the true definition of revenue operations.
 Noah Marks says, “The concept of revenue operations is a bit more dynamic than we may think.
 But, the basic idea behind it is that it encompasses all the traditional sales ops, marketing ops, and customer success ops, and even a BI team or deal desk.”

 He further explains that these operations roles are one of the biggest factors of a successfully scaled company.
-So rather than attempting to increase the capabilities of each of them separately, revenue operations brings them all together and empowers them as one.
+So rather than attempting to increase the capabilities of each of them separately, revenue operations bring them all together and empower them as one.

 Sean views revenue operations through the view of the customer journey saying, “The entire purview of the customer journey is within the view of the revenue operations.
 They are looking at making that journey as efficient as possible for both the external customer and internal teams.”